Christian Bethancourt Player Props: Rays vs. Twins

 - Bethancourt is batting .242 with nine doubles, seven home runs and six walks.

-- Looking at the 38 games he has played this year, he's hit a home run in seven of them (18.4%), and in 5.1% of his trips to the plate.
+- In 17.9% of his games this season, he has gone deep, and 5% of his trips to the plate.

-- Bethancourt has had at least one RBI in 26.3% of his games this year (10 of 38), with two or more RBI four times (10.5%).
-He has also accounted for three or more of his team's runs in two contests.
+- Bethancourt has had an RBI in 11 games this year (28.2%), including four multi-RBI outings (10.3%).
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 18 of 38 games this year, and more than once 4 times.
+- He has scored in 46.2% of his games this season, with two or more runs scored in 10.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.